Purshia glandulosa: Distribution

 This plant can grow on many types of soils, mainly those that are well-drained.
 It can grow on sites that have little soil, such as rock outcrops, and it is a pioneer species of eroded rock habitat.
 It does not tolerate large amounts of water, especially in the summer, and it favors areas that have an annual precipitation around 10 inches.
 It is tolerant of fire, layering and resprouting easily after its aboveground parts burn.
-The varieties grow from 500–3500 m.
+The varieties grow from 500–3500 m elevation.

 Description

 Purshia glandulosa is an evergreen shrub growing up to 4.5 m tall, but often remaining smaller depending on environmental conditions.
 It has a deep taproot which may extend nearly 5 m deep in the soil, an adaptation to drought.
 At times, the plant produces root nodules where it can fix nitrogen.

 The flowers are white and fragranced.
 The bloom period can range from February through June, depending on the variety.

 It reproduces by seed, by layering, and by resprouting from its root crown.
 It can also regenerate from root bits that are severed several feet below ground.
 Regeneration from seed is relatively uncommon, because its seeds have low rates of germination and they do not easily yield seedlings that will survive.
 The seeds have a very hard coat and germinate better if they are stratified.
 Also, the plant does not produce seed until it is approximately 10 years old.